-- Project aims to limit access by motor vehicles in order to make walking and wheeling and on-road cycling within the project area, safer, more pleasant and inclusive - The project will target provision to make active, everyday journeys towards those living within an area identified by the Scottish index of Multiple Deprivation as being among the 20% most deprived areas in Scotland
+- Project will limit access by motor vehicles in order to make walking and wheeling and on-road cycling within the project area, safer, more pleasant and inclusive. - The project targets provision to make active, everyday journeys possible for those living within an area identified by the Scottish index of Multiple Deprivation as being among the 20% most deprived areas in Scotland.